Chinese E-Romance: Analyzing and Visualizing 7.92 Million Alibaba Valentine's Day Purchases: Methodology

 \section{Methodology}

-\subsection{Data Collection}
+\textbf{2.1{\qquad}Data Collection}

-The dataset used in this study includes 1.07 million Alibaba users' 7.92 million purchase records throughout the two weeks between 02-01-2019 and 02-14-2019.
+The dataset used in this study includes 1.07 million Alibaba users' 7.92 million purchase records throughout the 2 weeks between 02-01-2019 and 02-14-2019.
 Meanwhile, 10.07 million purchase records from the same Alibaba users over 14 random ordinary shopping days of 2019 are collected for comparisons.
 All selected users are active, i.e., each of them made at least three purchases in 2019.
-For each user, we can retrieve and determine six of his/her demographic features, including gender, age, birthplace, occupation, income, and residence, as summarized in Table~\ref{tab:1}.
-Note that the gender, age, and birthplace are parsed from user registration information; the occupation is self-reported by users; the income and residence are two Alibaba-dependent ratings inferred by algorithms based on payment history and shipping address, respectively.
-To be detailed, there are a total of 707,349 female and 362,196 male users, and their age distribution is 371,838 in 15$\sim$24, 394,305 in 25$\sim$34, 216,146 in 35$\sim$44, 72,637 in 45$\sim$54, and 14,619 in 55$\sim$64.
-In practice, those users who are younger than 15 or older than 64 years old are excluded from this study because of insufficient samples, and such exclusion operations are also performed toward the occupation distribution.
-Besides, after de-duplicating all available purchase records, we obtain 6.38 million unique products in total.
+For each user, we can retrieve and determine six of the individual's demographic features, including gender, age, birthplace, occupation, income, and residence, as summarized in Table 1.
+Here, the gender, age, and birthplace are parsed from user registration information; the occupation is self-reported by users; the income and residence are two Alibaba-dependent ratings inferred by algorithms based on payment history and shipping address, respectively.
+Providing more detailed information, we go on to state that there are a total of 707,349 female and 362,196 male users, and their age distribution is 371,838 in 15$\sim$24, 394,305 in 25$\sim$34, 216,146 in 35$\sim$44, 72,637 in 45$\sim$54, and 14,619 in 55$\sim$64.
+Note that those users who are under 15 years or above 64 years of age are excluded from this study.
+In addition, after de-duplicating all available purchase records, we obtain 6.38 million unique products in total.\\